briangonzalez/underscore-template-fetcher/README.md

 ## Starting a new grunt project

+Starting a new grunt starter project is simple.

 ````
+# clone the repo
-git clone ---
+git clone git@github.com:briangonzalez/grunt-starter.git

-npm install         # installs all dependencies in package.json
+# installs all dependencies in package.json
+npm install
 ````

 ## Pre Push Hook
-This project comes preloaded with a git __pre-push__ hook which runs your main grunt tasks prior to push.
+This project comes preloaded with a git __pre-push__ hook which runs `grunt` prior to `git push`.